Make your one-time, tribute, or recurring online gift to support brain tumour patient programs and research today

 Hope through research.
 Hope through patient and survivor support.
 Hope for a cure.

-Learn more about how your donation supports the 55,000 Canadians affected by a brain tumour by reading past editions of the annual Report to the Community.
+Learn more about how your donation supports the 55,000 Canadians affected by a brain tumour by reading past editions of the annual Impact Report.

 Brain Tumour Foundation of Canada is funded entirely through generous donations from individuals, corporations, and employee groups as well as through memorial gifts, planned giving and special events.

 Brain Tumour Foundation of Canada raises funds to lead research into the cause of and cure for this devastating disease.
 We also provide vital programs for the brain tumour community, including Support Groups and Information Day Conferences, and resources like the Brain Tumour Handbooks and Information Sheets.

 Brain Tumour Handbooks - A comprehensive, easy-to-read guide to brain tumours.
 Available in Adult, Pediatric and Non-Malignant versions, in English and French.

 1-800-265-5106 - This toll-free, Canada-wide support and information line is answered by our friendly, knowledgeable staff Monday to Friday.